telerik/blazor-docs/knowledge-base/grid-edit-in-hierarchy.md

 ## Solution

-The Grid CRUD operations are independent from the Hierarchy.
+The Grid CRUD operations are independent of the hierarchy.
 Each Grid performs editing separately and has its own handlers.

 1. [Configure editing for the main Grid]({%slug components/grid/editing/overview%}).
 1. Define a [`DetailTemplate`]({%slug components/grid/features/hierarchy%}) and configure the nested Grid inside it, including editing.